No matter what is posted here, your local building official has

 amps, depending on spa.

-Run the wires in conduit (outside or inside) or romex (inside the home)
+Run the wires in conduit (outside or inside) or Romex (inside the

 transition to